Multichannel Healthcare Marketing: How to Make It Work for You

 2. Social Media

 There’s this impression that social media is largely for millennials and even younger generations.
 But middle age and even seniors are quickly catching on.
-Twitter’s fastest-growing demographic is 55-64 years old.
+Almost 30% of X (formerly known as Twitter) users are over the age of 35.

-MD Anderson uses their Twitter platform to share tips, highlight customer stories, and provide customer support.
+MD Anderson uses their X platform to share tips, highlight customer stories, and provide customer support.

 A big plus for social media is it’s incredibly versatile.
 You can share prevention tips to target people at the top of the funnel, support current customers, and create value for everyone in between.
 There’s also a community aspect; as someone bonds with you, they can also bond with others in similar health situations.